📅 Where did your time and money go? Grab the quick reset plan.

 Monstina First Aid Kit

-Portable chargers are good for traveling, but did you know that it can save you during emergencies, too?
+Portable chargers are a good idea for traveling in case of a power outage, but did you know that they can save you during emergencies, too?

-Your mobile phone is important for calling the members of the family, but it can be useless without a charge.
-During a storm or emergency, chances are you’ll have no electricity, so keeping a fully charged backup charger with you can keep your batteries charged.
+Your cell phone and other mobile devices are important for calling the household members of the family or your emergency contact information, but they can be useless without a charge.
+During a storm or emergency, chances are you’ll have no electricity, and phone lines are down, so keeping a fully charged backup charger with you is the best way to keep your batteries charged.

 Blavor 10,000 mAh Solar Power Bank